waku-org/specs/standards/core/sync.md

 recursing further reduce the number of round-trips.

 #### Sync Scope
-On payload reception, the intersection of the two peers topic sets is used as the sync scope.
+On payload reception, the intersection of the two peers pubsub and content topic sets is used as the sync scope.
 If the intersection is empty the sync is aborted.
-If a peer does not specify a set of supported topics, the protocol assumes all topics are supproted for that peer.
+If a peer does not specify a set of supported pubsub or content topics, the protocol assumes all pubsub or content topics are supported for that peer.

 #### Range Processing
 _Ranges_ have to be processed differently according to their types.